A perfect place, with perfect activities, for your corporate team building retreat.

 Not only that but whether a team succeeds or fails, the process teaches you about each member of the team.
 You learn about personality quirks, ways of communicating, the different thought processes people go through.
 Consider these team building activities in St. Augustine as a way to experience those insights first-hand.

-Tasting Tours offer unique culinary experiences here in St. Augustine, with a special tour catered to corporate events and team building.
+Tasting Tours offer unique culinary experiences with a special tour catered to corporate events and team building.
 Their Culinary Team Building Tour accommodates up to 75 people.
 The party is split up into small groups and then sent out to different restaurants in town.
 The tour includes three hours of food and wine, five different tasting venues, and a guided city tour along the way.

 The Alligator Farm offers special packages with team building activities to get everyone working together.
 Packages are designed for groups of varying size including up to 20 people, or 21-40 people.
 Indoor and outdoor meeting facilities are available on-site for your own presentations, and the activities include ziplining over the alligators.